-- Development and testing of a group motivational intervention for first-time alcohol and drug offenders in a teen court setting
+- Development and testing of a group motivational intervention for adolescents with a first-time alcohol and drug offense

 D'Amico, E.J., Tucker, J.S., Miles, J.N.V., Zhou, A.J., Shih, R.A, & Green, H.D., "Preventing alcohol use with a voluntary after school program for middle school students: Results from a randomized controlled trial of CHOICE," Prevention Science, 13(4):415-25, 2012

 Shih, R.A., Miles, J.N.V., Tucker, J. S., Zhou, A. J., & D'Amico, E.J., "Racial/ethnic differences in the influence of cultural values, alcohol resistance self-efficacy and expectancies on risk for alcohol initiation," Psychology of Addictive Behaviors, 26(3):460-470, 2012

 D'Amico, E.J., Green, H.D., Miles, J.N.V., Zhou, A. J., Tucker, J. S., & Shih, R.A., "Voluntary after school alcohol and drug programs: If you build it right, they will come," Journal of Research on Adolescence, 22(3):571-582, 2012